During my first 10 years of music lessons – I struggled.

 I set a goal for myself – to get so good that I could transcribe ANY song requested, note perfect, first time.

-I Became A New Person
+I Became A Completely New Musician

 Playing by ear was a cool party trick, and I only started practicing it because it was fun (none of my teachers had ever told me to practice this).
 But as my ear improved, I noticed other things improve too: